lastweek/lastweek.github.io/docs/notes/dist-xact.md

 This note was originally written in this [google doc](https://docs.google.com/document/d/1uziWg4Ca-0-MVf8ehD-cJnDqNkpzxjhj-I5Pu2Civ7A/edit?usp=sharing).
 This note was my attempt to revive the distributed transaction topic and to get a better understanding about database systems in general.
-The end result is quite fruitful, I covered various concurrency control schemes, isolation levels, and so on.
-The consensus protocols, query optimizations etc topics are not extensively discussed here.
+The result was quite fruitful, I covered various concurrency control schemes, isolation levels, etc. The consensus protocols, query optimizations etc topics are not extensively discussed here.

 Today 02/16/2022, I’m reading the  [FORD, FAST’22](https://www.usenix.org/conference/fast22/presentation/zhang-ming)  paper, they are designing distributed transactions for disaggregated persistent memory, they talked about OCC, 2PL, primary-backup etc schemes, and I decided to take another serious look at this topic.
 I still have the vivid memory of me reading some old Transaction-related surveys (after the ZooKeeper paper) in a small, smelly, broken Purdue ECE room when I first started my PhD.
 I also had a vivid memory of a meeting among myself, Yiying, Stanko, Marcus in a VMR office room.
 We were talking about OCC, MVCC, and the then upcoming OSDI’18 hybrid transaction paper.
 I was confused.
 Anyways, let’s get started.

 ## Quick Takeaways

-**(0) Concurrency control (CC) is categorized as two types: pessimistic CC using 2-phase locking (2PL) and optimistic CC using Timestamp-Ordering (T/O).**.
+**(1) Concurrency control (CC) is categorized as two types: pessimistic CC using 2-phase locking (2PL) and optimistic CC using Timestamp-Ordering (T/O).**.
 This categorization is derived from a classical paper ([Concurrency Control in Distributed Database Systems](https://people.eecs.berkeley.edu/~brewer/cs262/concurrency-distributed-databases.pdf), 1981).
-This image comes from [An Evaluation of Concurrency Control with One Thousand Cores, VLDB’14](https://www.vldb.org/pvldb/vol8/p209-yu.pdf) .
+This image comes from [An Evaluation of Concurrency Control with One Thousand Cores, VLDB’14](https://www.vldb.org/pvldb/vol8/p209-yu.pdf).
 Note, I think the MVCC actually should be MVTO.
 ![](Knowledge-Distributed-Transactions/A1xlCuhGL6WCQjqfLNXr4LoyjN5UiRbyJfOyhe5-YH6ULXfUKeyxB-1ah4dMTGr1wFilk9VCoXNHoZzdgv1zLn2Tx8n1bclhKeivPDKzV7iVu4rq8vl364nQbNtrgYLlDyTct1_Q.png)

-**(1) Multi-versioning (MV) is the prevalent default implementation choice in the wild, for its better performance on various scenarios.**
+**(2) Multi-versioning (MV) is the prevalent default implementation choice in the wild, for its better performance on various scenarios.**
 Most people think MV is a CC mechanism, but it is not.
 MV must work with a CC mechanism (e.g., `2PL`, `T/O`) to become a full solution, resulting in combos such as `MVTO`, `MVOCC`, `MV2PL`.